DavesCodeMusings/CloudPi/docs/install-dns.md

 dns-nameservers 192.168.1.100 192.168.1.1
 ```

+## Testing on Client Machines
+How you change the DNS server entries on a Windows PC is covered in this [Microsoft support article](https://support.microsoft.com/en-us/windows/change-tcp-ip-settings-bd0a07af-15f5-cd6a-363f-ca2b6f391ace).

+Once you've made the changes, you should be able to access your Pi by name rather than its IP address.
+Try _http://mypi.home_ in a web browser.
+You should see the Nginx welcome page if you've started the [Nginx test Docker container](https://github.com/DavesCodeMusings/CloudPi/blob/main/docs/deploy-nginx-basic.md).

 ## Adding Host Records
 The advantage of running your own DNS is that you can add names for all your devices.
 You can do this be editing /etc/bin/db.home.
-See the [BIND9 manual](https://bind9.readthedocs.io/en/latest/) and existing zone files or look to the Ansible playbook for cues on how to do it.
+See the [BIND9 manual](https://bind9.readthedocs.io/en/latest/) for more information.
+You can also look in the existing entries in /etc/bind/db/home and simply copy, paste and modify to suit.

 ## Next Steps
 Now that you can use a name like _mypi.home_ to access your Pi, the next enhancement is enable secure HTTPS connections.
 This is done by configuring a self-hosted [certificate authority](configure-certificate-authority.md).